-- Donald Holbrook, Lecturer, Lancaster University
+Donald Holbrook, Lecturer, Lancaster University

-- Simon Minks, Senior Public Prosecutor n the region covered by the Hague Court of Appeal.
+    - Simon Minks, Senior Public Prosecutor of the region covered by the Hague Court of Appeal.
 Minks is specialised in the prosecution of terrorism cases and high profile international (war) crimes

     - Bart Schuurman, Research Coordinator, International Centre for Counter-Terrorism – The Hague (ICCT); Assistant Professor, Institute of Security and Global Affairs, Leiden University

     - Tahir Abbas, Assistant Professor, Institute of Security and Global Affairs, Leiden University; Visiting Senior Fellow, The London School of Economics and Political Science

     For more information on the programme please e-mail firstname.lastname@example.org.